-The leagues and cups of English football were utterly mysterious to me for years.
-And they may still be for many Americans.
+What are all the leagues and cups of English football?
+This was utterly mysterious to me for years.
+And it may still be for many Americans.
+Allow me to explain.

 One time, I heard a British TV announcer say something you would never hear an American announcer say: that a team (in this case Manchester City) play their next four games in four different competitions!
 Specifically, what he said was their next four games are in the League this weekend, the League Cup Final at Wembley next weekend, then the FA Cup quarterfinals, then at Barcelona in the Champions League.

 Now, I’ve watched enough soccer to know what he meant by that, but would the Pittsburgh Steelers ever play in different competitions, including two tournaments and another “league” in a different country?